Mohamed-Elhawary/weather-journal/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/0d845386-9c77-4c7e-acb8-357d69efd1c6/deploy-status)](https://app.netlify.com/sites/weather-journal14/deploys)

-Weather Journal is an asynchronous weather App that allows you to get the current temperature of any city depending on its ZIP code, built with JSON API, Node JS environment & Express framework to create server-side for storing the retrieved data.
+Weather Journal is an asynchronous weather App that allows you to get the current temperature of any city depending on its ZIP code.
+It depends on the API of OpenWeatherMap website.

 ![Screenshot](preview.png)

-## Objective

-This App is working through web API's and asynchronous code.
-It uses [OpenWeatherMap.com](https://www.OpenWeatherMap.com) API to get weather based on user's location, then dynamically update the UI.

 ## Demo